M7OCM/890-II/README.md

 - 71	DTMF Select
 - 72	DTMF Display
 - 73	Dark Theme
-- 74	Initialize (VFO only)
+- 74	Reboot
-- 75	Version
+- 75	Firmware

 **Scan lists and Scanning**

 There are 8 scan lists plus scan all.
 Active lists are displayed in the status bar when scanning.

-The current channel can be added to any scanlist using the Ch In List # menus.
+The current channel can be added to any scanlist using the Ch -> Scan L# menus.

-The scanlist to be used can be selected in the List To Scan menu.
+The scanlist to be used can be selected in the Scan L? >Scan menu.

-To ignore scanlists and scan all channels, select Scan All in the List To Scan menu.
+To ignore scanlists and scan all channels, select Scan All.

-To add/remove current channel to/from current scanlist, use the Toggle SList shortcut which is Key 9.
+To add/remove current channel to/from current scanlist, use the +/- Scan L# shortcut which is Key 9.

 To start scanning, press a key mapped to the Freq scanner shortcut (default: short press side key 2).